moisesicaza/swagger-express-api-versioning/README.md

 const versioning = new ApiVersioning(__dirname);
 ```

 (4) Create a directory named swagger inside the folder that ExpressJS created for your application.
-The idea is to create a swagger.yaml file for each API version as in the following image:
+The idea is to create a swagger.yaml file for each API version as the following image shows:

 ![Preview image](img/img-1.PNG)